 Series D & E will provide you with extra opportunities to boost your valuation or recover your losses from a down round.
 Or it will simply allow you to stay private for longer.

 Congratulations!
 You now know how series funding works.
 Check out this glossary if you want to do some further reading on funding terms.

-All that’s left to do is conquer the world by turning your great idea into a successful company.
+Apart from that, all that’s left to do is conquer the world by turning your great idea into a successful company.

 Good luck!
 And thanks for reading.